Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Improving Zero-shot Transfer

-We further analyze the resulting performance by considering modifications to our training setting, which are designed to replicate scenarios where there is little training data available.
-First, we select a random 50\% of mentions, partitioned by document (\textbf{Random}).
-This reduces the size of the training corpus.
-Second, we select 50\% of mentions that are linked to the least frequent entities in the English dataset (noted as \textbf{Tail}).
-This setting shows the effect of removing mentions of the most common entities from the training data.
+We analyze the resulting performance by considering modifications to our English-only training setting, which are designed to replicate scenarios where there is little training data available.
+To show the effect of a smaller training corpus, we select a random 50\% of mentions, partitioned by document (\textbf{Rand}).
+To show the importance of training on frequently occurring entities, we select 50\% of mentions that are linked to the least frequent entities in the English dataset (\textbf{Tail}).

-Table \ref{tab:zs_improv} shows the results on each of the three \textbf{TAC} languages.
-For the \textbf{Random} training set, while Chinese shows the largest improvement, we see improvements for all three languages, even though the auxiliary data was Chinese/English.
-This suggests that improvements to the name matcher for one language can benefit other languages.
-However, despite these improvements there is still loss from zero-shot transfer.
-Therefore, we next look at the \textbf{Tail} training setting, where the results are less clear.
-Chinese does improve slightly, yet performance degrades in other languages.
-This suggests that improvements may be concentrated in the more common entities, an effect we explore in our next experiment.
+Table \ref{tab:zs_improv} shows the results on each of the three development \textbf{TAC} languages compared to the \textbf{Multi} model.
+For the \textbf{Rand} training set, we see a large improvement in Chinese micro-average and a small one in \Fone, but otherwise see small reductions in performance.
+In the \textbf{Tail} training setting, a similar pattern occurs, with the exception that Chinese is less improved than in \textbf{Rand}.
+Overall, performance loss remains from zero-shot transfer which suggests that improvements need to be explored beyond just name matching.